Skip to main content

 There are four kinds of fats: saturated, unsaturated, trans, and omega 3.
 Here is a quick rundown of each one:

-• Saturated fat is usually solid at room temperature and is found mostly in animal products, such as meat, cheese, butter, and cream.
+• Saturated fat is usually solid at room temperature.
 Saturated fat can raise your LDL (bad) cholesterol levels and increase your risk of heart disease, stroke, and may negatively impact metabolic health.
 We recommend limiting your intake of saturated fat to no more than 7-10% of your total calories per day.

 • Unsaturated fat is usually liquid at room temperature and is found mostly in plant-based foods, such as nuts, seeds, oils, and avocados.
 Unsaturated fat can help lower your LDL (bad) cholesterol levels and increase your HDL (good) cholesterol levels.
 Unsaturated fat can be further divided into two subtypes: monounsaturated and polyunsaturated.